First Congregational UCC

 First Congregational UCC, Menomonie YouTube Channel

-The church office will be closed until the Covid-19 safer at home restrictions are lifted.
+The church office will be closed until the Covid-19 reopening group decides it’s safe for staff to be in the office.
 Staff will be working from home as much as possible.
 Please feel free to email any of the staff and we will get back to you as soon as we can.
 You can also leave us a phone message at 715-235-5838 and we will get back to you.